-- Gently melt butter in large non- stick pan and stir in flour to make a roux.
+- Gently melt butter in a large non-stick pan and stir in cornflour to make a roux.
 Gradually add the milk & cream mixture until you have a thick sauce.

-- Add grated cheese to mixture and stir over gentle heat until the sauce is smooth.
+- Add grated cheese to the mixture and stir over a gentle heat until the sauce is smooth.
 Put to one side and cool slightly.

-- Stir in beaten whole eggs and extra egg yolks.
+- Separate the eggs and beat the egg yolks.
+Stir the beaten egg yolks into the mixture.
 It may look like it has separated at this stage but keep going!